Bible Study for New Believers: First Steps, Essential Doctrines, and a Growth Plan

 Do I need to go to church?

-The New Testament consistently pictures Christian faith as communal, practiced together rather than alone.
-Hebrews 10:24-25 says "do not give up meeting together."
-A local church provides community, accountability, teaching, and belonging that is hard to replicate elsewhere.
-Look for one where the Bible is taught seriously and people are genuinely trying to follow Jesus.
+The New Testament always pictures faith as something practiced together, not alone.
+Hebrews 10:25 (KJV) warns against "not forsaking the assembling of ourselves together."
+A local church gives you teaching, friendship, accountability, and people who will pray for you by name, which is hard to find anywhere else.
+Look for one where the Bible is taught seriously and the people are honestly trying to follow Jesus.

 Share this article